 - Weight: 33 lb | 15 kg

-Besides the side-to-side motion, Rocker Pro also features 0.59 in (15 mm) fore and aft travel, improving the ride feel and comfort further.
-However, it’s important to note that this is much less than other trainers with fore/aft travel.
+Besides the side-to-side motion, Rocker Pro also features 0.59 in (15 mm) fore and aft travel, further improving the ride feel and comfort.
+However, it’s important to note that this is much less than other rocker plates.

-This rocker plate is compatible with most trainers on the market thanks to 12 attachment slots.
+Thanks to 12 attachment slots, this rocker plate is compatible with most trainers ranging from smart trainers to smart bikes.
 You can choose the attachments when ordering the rocker plates.

 OmniRocker Turbo Rocker Plate